Nicholas Kemboi (born 1983)

 Nicholas Kemboi (born November 25, 1983, in Kericho) is an athlete from Qatar who specialises in long-distance running.
 Unlike many other Kenyan-born athletes, he kept his name when changing affiliation to the Middle Eastern country.

-He is the fourth fastest man of all time at 10,000 meters, with a personal best of 26:30.03 set in 2003 at the young age of 20.
+He is the fifth fastest man of all time at 10,000 meters, with a personal best of 26:30.03 set in 2003 at the young age of 20.
 He was the silver medallist in the event at the 2009 Asian Athletics Championships.

 He made a step up to the marathon distance in 2011, running a best of 2:08:01 hours at the Valencia Marathon.
 He was twelve minutes slower at the Istanbul Marathon in 2012, but earned his first victory in 2013 with a win at the Prague Marathon in 2:08:51 hours.